shuaibiyy/shuaib.me/content/haproxy-config-mgmt-lambda-registry-cosmonaut.md

 I also wrote and added the following tools to the toolset to fulfill the requirements of a fully automated deployment infrastructure:

-* [Cosmos](https://github.com/shuaibiyy/cosmos) for managing HAProxy configurations.
+* [Lambda-Registry](https://github.com/shuaibiyy/lambda-registry) for managing HAProxy configurations.
 * [Cosmonaut](https://github.com/shuaibiyy/cosmonaut) for reloading HAProxy when container lifecycle events occur.

 ****************************************

 ## Terminologies
-A couple of terms and their meanings as understood by Cosmos and Cosmonaut.
+A couple of terms and their meanings as understood by Lambda-Registry and Cosmonaut.

 * Service: A service is a name given to containers that serve the same purpose.
 Containers are grouped as a service using an environment variable.
 * A container is a docker container, and an instance of a service is a single container.